IrisQin17/NLP-Language-Corrector/README.md

 ## Implementation

 ### Crawler:

-Crawler:

-​	In our project,  the input is the path of file of URLs, to implement we use an original URL (which is “http://www.rndsystems.com/cn” in test) to fetch URLs in that URL web, and form a txt containing these URLs and then read each URL in URL-list.txt line-by-line which is stored locally in Resource Director.
+In our project, the input is the path of file of URLs, to implement we use an original URL (which is “http://www.rndsystems.com/cn” in test) to fetch URLs in that URL web, and form a txt containing these URLs and then read each URL in URL-list.txt line-by-line which is stored locally in Resource Director.

 For each URL, use crawler fetch the corresponding web content into local file, and name the file with each URL’s index in URL-list.txt.All the inter local stored files will be stored in local Resource directory.There is an interface named “crawler.java”, “URL2File.java” implements this interface and overrides the function of “StoreFile” whose input is a specific string representing URL.

-​    In the first step, correct english language content is read in and stored into our data storage which is a directed graphThen in the step of calling checker, checker will read and parse the content of a specific file, find the corresponding words and phrases in graph, and check their neighbors.
+​In the first step, correct english language content is read in and stored into our data storage which is a directed graphThen in the step of calling checker, checker will read and parse the content of a specific file, find the corresponding words and phrases in graph, and check their neighbors.
 Finally the checker will give out the score.